cognitedata/reveal/apps/platypus-cdf-cli/README.md

 #### Basic Nodes

-Loading basic nodes is very easy, simply pass in an array of JSON object after specifying the type that you would like to load to.
+Loading basic nodes is very easy: simply pass in an array of JSON objects after specifying the type that you would like to load to.

 ```js
 await client.upsertNodes('Actor', [